 - It's also vital that you sieve your matcha green tea powder before adding it to the white chocolate as it’s naturally such a lumpy powder.

 - Not all matcha powder is created equal!
 I’d strongly advise that you splash out and get a ceremonial or baking grade matcha powder, preferably from a good brand.
 Cheap matcha powder will make your matcha chocolate bitter and more brown than vibrant green.
-I like to use the Matchaeologist matcha powder or Pure Chimp matcha powder (affiliate links - both are great quality).
+I like to use Jade Leaf matcha (affiliate link but great quality).

 - Chocolate can be a fussy miss to work with.
 I like to use baking chocolate or couverture chocolate (fancy baking chocolate) when I bake.
 My all-time favourite brand is Callebaut for chocolate.
 Their white chocolate is perfect for melting and using in this recipe.
 It’s so creamy and melts smoothly.